Dispersion relations of deeply virtual Compton scattering: investigating twist-4 kinematic power corrections: Power corrections to dispersion relations: the scalar case

-This expression coincides with the one obtained in Ref.~\cite{Dutrieux:2024bgc} up to the factor $\Lambda$ in the integration limits.
-However, according to the factorization theorem, the Compton form factor (CFF) of an exclusive process such as DVCS is given by the convolution of a coefficient function $T$ with a generalized parton distribution (GPD) (see Eq.~\eqref{eq:CFFquarkDef}).
+This expression coincides with the one obtained in Ref.~\cite{Dutrieux:2024bgc} up to the term $\Lambda$ in the integration limits.
+However, according to the factorisation theorem, the Compton form factor (CFF) of an exclusive process such as DVCS is given by the convolution of a coefficient function $T$ with a generalised parton distribution (GPD) (see Eq.~\eqref{eq:CFFquarkDef}).
 The imaginary part of the CFF $\cffH $ is generated solely from the so-called DGLAP kinematic region of the GPDs, \ie $|x|\ge |\xi|$.
 For $|\xi|\ge 1$, the convolution of Eq.~\eqref{eq:CFFquarkDef} does not probe the DGLAP region and thus, the imaginary part of the CFF vanishes.

-Following this argument one recovers the same result than Ref.~\cite{Dutrieux:2024bgc}:
+In the ERBL region ($|x|<|\xi|$), no imaginary part is generated because of the different signs of the momentum fractions $x+\xi$ and $x-\xi$.
+In that situation, no on-shell intermediate state can be generated in the $u$ or $s$ channels.
+Indeed, the imaginary part of the amplitude, according to Cutkosky's rules, is generated by on-shell intermediate states (poles or cuts), in the $s$ and $u$ channels, respectively (we recall that $t$ is chosen space-like from the start).